English Sticky Toffee Pudding

 - 1 tsp. freshly grated nutmeg

-- 6 tbsp. unsalted butter, softened, plus more
+- 6 Tbsp. unsalted butter, softened, plus more for greasing

-- 1 vanilla bean, split lengthwise and seeds scraped and reserved
+- 1 vanilla bean, split lengthwise, seeds scraped and pod reserved

 - ½ cup heavy cream